New Calvinists

 See Universalism

-Theistic Evolutionist – Keller believes in Theistic Evolution i.e. that evolution has been ‘proved’ true by ‘science’ and therefore God must have used evolution as his means of creation.
+Theistic Evolutionist – Keller believed in Theistic Evolution i.e. that evolution has been ‘proved’ true by ‘science’ and therefore God must have used evolution as his means of creation.
 In The Reason for God, Keller claims support for theistic evolution from the Catholic Church: “For example, the Catholic Church, the largest church in the world, has made official pronouncements supporting evolution as being compatible with Christian belief.” (page 87).
 Belief in evolution undermines the authority of the Bible, turning it into merely a book of myths to be guided by rather than the book of truth to be obeyed.

 See Creation v.
 Evolution I and Creation v.
 Evolution II

 Ecumenism – Note that Keller refers above to the Catholic Church as “Christian”.
-Keller’s definition of Christianity includes all Orthodox, Roman Catholic and Protestant Christians who affirm the traditional creeds of the Faith, such as the Apostles Creed.
+Keller’s definition of Christianity included all Orthodox, Roman Catholic and Protestant Christians who affirm the traditional creeds of the Faith, such as the Apostles Creed.
 He writes:

 “What is Christianity?
 For our purposes, I’ll define Christianity as the body of believers who assent to these great ecumenical creeds… I am making a case in this book for the truth of Christianity in general – not for one particular strand of it.”
 (The Reason for God pp. 116-117).

-Keller promotes Catholicism further by extensively quoting a Catholic author.
+Keller promoted Catholicism further by extensively quoting a Catholic author.
 He writes that he could show the way of God’s grace “in a hundred famous spiritual biographies, such as those of St Paul, Augustine, Martin Luther, John Wesley… But my favourite example of the trauma of grace is the one depicted by Flannery O’Connor in her short story Revelation.”
 (The Reason for God p.
 237) The New World Encyclopedia describes O’Connor as a life-long Roman Catholic, whose writing was deeply committed to sacramentalism i.e. the Catholic sacraments are inherently efficacious and necessary for salvation: “She wrote ironic, subtly allegorical fiction about deceptively backward Southern characters, usually fundamentalist Protestants, who undergo transformations of character that, in O’Connor’s view, brought them closer to the Catholic mind…”

 Keller also quotes Catholic celebrities Malcolm Muggeridge, G.K.
 Chesterton and J.R.
 Tolkien in support of his theological and philosophical arguments.